Vyral/timothy-shutte-recruiting/_posts/2022-03-15-how-to-approach-backup-offers.md

 **The first deal fell apart, but we had the backup offer in place to protect our client.** With the market that we are in, we will probably see more backup offers, so we should prepare and coach our clients.
 If you’re buying, it might be a good idea to put in a backup offer.&nbsp;

 In our experience, the first offer walks away only about 10% to 15% of the time, so it doesn’t happen too often.
-If you’re a listing agent, we highly recommend taking a backup offer or asking agents if they would be a backup offer because it helps protect your seller.
+If you’re a listing agent, we highly recommend taking a backup offer or asking buyer's agents if they don't mind submitting a backup offer.

 If you have any questions about this, please call or email us.
 We would love to help.